biencos/onepass/offline/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Onepass is a safe password manager, that will help You store your passwords safely.
+Onepass is a safe password manager, that will help You store your login details safely.

 ## Features
 - Register in manager